Andercore/Subway-Surfers/SECURITY.md

 ## Problems

-Sometimes with the updates, the codes name changed and stops working!
+sometimes with updates, the name of the codes changes and stops working, but for the most part it remains